PIPL

 Piping Plover Pair Observations

-There were Piping Plover pairs observed at Sherwood Island, Long Beach, Milford Point, Silver Sands, Sandy Point, Hammonasset, Griswold Point, and Bluff Point between May 13th and May 29th.
+There were Piping Plover Pairs observed at Sherwood Island, Long Beach, Milford Point, Silver Sands, Sandy Point, Griswold Point, and Bluff Point between June 28th and July 11th.

 Sites with Piping Plover nests: